etal/cnvkit/doc/pipeline.rst

 reference sex).
 This equation is rearranged to find the absolute copy number of the tumor cells alone, rounded to the nearest integer.

-The expected and observed ploidy of the sex chromosomes (X and Y) is different, so it's important to specify ``-y``/``--male-reference`` if a male reference was used; the sample sex can be specified if known, otherwise it will be guessed from the average log2 ratio of chromosome X.
+The expected and observed ploidy of the :doc:`sex chromosomes <sex>` (X and Y) is different, so if the option ``-y`` / ``--male-reference`` / ``--haploid-x-reference`` was used when constructing the :ref:`reference`, it's important to specify use the same option here.
+The sample sex can be specified if known, otherwise it will be guessed from the average log2 ratio of chromosome X. (See also: :doc:`sex`)

 ..
 The calculation of new log2 values for the sex chromosomes depends on the
 ..  chromosomal sex of the sample and whether a male reference was used, while